Skip to content

 1. Navigate to the Connections menu at the left side navigation area of the Designer.

-2. Click [Add Connection] to create a new SAP connection or click to edit an existing SAP connection.
+2. Click [Add Connection] to create a new connection or click to an existing SAP connection.

-4. Make sure the toggle in the subsection Authentication is set to Plain authentication.
+6. Make sure the toggle in the subsection Authentication is set to Plain authentication.
+For information on how to set up Secure Network Connection (SNC), see SNC Authentication.

 A window with a status message opens in the bottom right corner of the window.